-Families are responsible for getting their student to and home from school.
-Any daily to/from school transportation that may be provided is managed by the Denver Public Schools Transportation system.
+Families are responsible for getting their student to and from home and school.
+Any daily to/from school transportation that may be provided due to special services is managed by the Denver Public Schools Transportation system.
 Parents must give written permission for any person, including a DSST staff member, to transport their student to and from school.
 Parents should contact DPS Transportation for any questions about specific routes and services that they may be eligible for through the district at 720-423-4600.